-Isak Dinesen (Karen Blixen) (1885-1962), was published in the United States, after being denied publication in both Denmark and England.
+Isak Dinesen (April 17, 1885 – September 7, 1962) was the pen name of Danish author.
+Baroness Karen von Blixen-Finecke, née Karen Christenze Dinesen. published in the United States, after being denied publication in both Denmark and England.
 She was admired for her poetic prose.
 Her popularity endures not only due to her writing, but also because of her adventurous life.
 Born a Baroness, her family was one of aristocrats and bourgeois merchants.
 Many rumors were afloat about her until her novel, Out of Africa, was published in the U.S. Out of Africa is her most famous work, telling Dinesen’s story of living in Africa as a coffee farmer.
 It wasn’t until she returned to Denmark from Africa, in 1931, did she began to use the name Isak Dinesen for her writing.

 Dinesen’s writings were risky and controversial.
 Many consider her racist.
 She wanted readers to think differently and more openly.
 Yet some of her imaginative tales of offered a comfortable escape, for both herself and her readers.
 Her fiction and non-fiction almost seem like the work of two different writers, and critics are still divided over both.